Morganplant/Crowd-Detection-System-Docs/Report2.0/Evaluation.md

 4. It it can easily be expanded on

 ### Does It work as Intended?
 The answer to this question is more complex than you might think.
-Does Crowd Pulse Work as described by the Project Proposal, kind of, the project proposal stated the following #insert-reference-to-appendix:
+Does Crowd Pulse Work as described by the Project Proposal, kind of, the project proposal stated the following:

 The primary objectives:
 1. develop a system for detecting using Wi-Fi or IoT